TheReal3rd/3rdBotV1/README.md

 This bot isn't used anymore as its too bugy and breaks when certain attributes are changed alongside the commands loading system is pretty crappy, My original plan was to make a discord bot where i can upload JS scripts that the bot downloads and adds to the commands list dynamicaly without restarting the bot bascially a community driven discord bot that can gain new abilties by other users.

-The permssions system was put in place to prevent certain uploading JS Scripts and more.
+The permssions system was put in place to prevent certain people uploading JS Scripts and more bascially a whitelist system.

 This project has been discontinued for awhile the next discord bot will aim to be more stable and provide a better commands load and exection.